Article Summary: Mount Rainier National Park Facts

 He Left New York Feeling Like He Had Lost Everything

 At the time, Walt was working for Universal.
 They ended up with the rights to Oswald.
-Walt Disney left New York feeling like he had lost almost everything.
+Walt Disney left New York feeling like he had lost everything.

 Fortunately for him and for millions of children around the world, on his train trip back to California, Walt sketched a new character who he believed could eclipse Oswald in popularity.